-- Preheat the oven to Bake at 325°F. Grease or line a sheet pan with parchment paper.
+- Preheat the oven to Bake at 325°F/163°C. Grease or line a sheet pan with parchment paper.

 - Cream butter and sugar together until light and fluffy.
-Add egg, and then add persimmon pulp and baking soda.
-Mix well (the mixture will still be a bit clumpy).
+Add egg, and then add baking soda and persimmon pulp.
+Mix well (the mixture may still be a bit clumpy).

 - In another bowl combine flour, salt, cinnamon, nutmeg, and cloves and whisk together by hand until well combined, about 30 seconds.